qmShen/cat_dog/readme.md

 Compared with these two methods, the m2 has a significant better performance for both accuracy and convergence rate.

+M1.
-1 M1, we transform the data into leveldb and you can download the leveldb data from the http://pan.baidu.com/s/1pKGPvlT, directly put the three folders into the  dog_cat/m1/.
+1. We transform the data into leveldb and you can download the leveldb data from the http://pan.baidu.com/s/1pKGPvlT, directly put the three folders into the  dog_cat/m1/.

-2 Run Train.bat in the current directory and the model will be put into the snapshot folder.
+2. Run Train.bat in the current directory and the model will be put into the snapshot folder.

 To be continued...